dicchyantgurung/Classification-of-car-crashes-in-Chicago-using-XGBoost/README.md

 >**2.
 Analyze control failures to identify opportunities for improvement**

 >**3.
-Check for trends in the time of crash to allocate resources appropriately**
+Check for trends in the time of crash to relocate resources appropriately**

-Furthermore, we will create a classifier to categorize the accidents in two main cateogories:
+Secondly, we will create a ML classifier to categorize accidents in four main cateogories:

 >**1.
-Unintentional: These are events or instances where the driver was unaware of the possibility of an accident.**
+Injury & Damages over 1,500 dollars**

 >**2.
-Intentional: These are events or instances where the driver was fully aware of the possibility of an accident.**
+Injury & Damages under 1,500 dollars**

+>**3.
+No Injury & Damages over 1,500 dollars**

+>**4.
+No Injury & Damages under 1,500 dollars**

+Using these four classes, we will predict what action, event or conditions are most likely to lead to an injury and/or damages in either of the four classes.

 --------------------------------------------------------------------------------------------------------